vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

 verity, or both is enabled.
 After the bio completes, for each needed postprocessing step the filesystem enqueues the bio_post_read_ctx on a workqueue, and then the workqueue work does the decryption or verification.
-Finally, pages where no decryption or verity error occurred are marked Uptodate, and the pages are unlocked.
+Finally, folios where no decryption or verity error occurred are marked Uptodate, and the folios are unlocked.

-Files on ext4 and f2fs may contain holes.
-Normally, ``->readpages()`` simply zeroes holes and sets the corresponding pages Uptodate; no bios are issued.
-To prevent this case from bypassing fs-verity, these filesystems use fsverity_verify_page() to verify hole pages.
+On many filesystems, files can contain holes.
+Normally, ``->readahead()`` simply zeroes hole blocks and considers the corresponding data to be up-to-date; no bios are issued.
+To prevent this case from bypassing fs-verity, filesystems use fsverity_verify_blocks() to verify hole blocks.

-ext4 and f2fs disable direct I/O on verity files, since otherwise direct I/O would bypass fs-verity.
-(They also do the same for encrypted files.)
+Filesystems also disable direct I/O on verity files, since otherwise direct I/O would bypass fs-verity.

 Userspace utility
 =================